Immabeatyou/exoplanet-transit-project/README.md

   The main notebook containing all code, plots, and analysis steps.
 - **Exoplanet Transit Project 2.ipynb**
   The secondary iteration of the project.
+  **Exoplanet Transit Project 3.ipynb**
+  The tertiary iteration of the project.

+  Other iterations will not be listed but will be in the repo.
 ---

 ## Methods Summary